skycoin/teller/README.md

 }
 ```

-Binds a skycoin address to a BTC address.
+Binds a skycoin address to a BTC/ETH address.
 A skycoin address can be bound to
-multiple BTC addresses.
+multiple BTC/ETH addresses.
 The default maximum number of bound addresses is 5.

 Coin type specifies which coin deposit address type to generate.
-Options are: BTC [TODO: support more coin types].
+Options are: BTC/ETH [TODO: support more coin types].

 Example: